 No. for students whose undergraduate major was not psychology, four additional courses are strongly recommended: developmental psychology, physiological or biological psychology, personality or abnormal psychology, and statistics.
 These classes can be taken at a community college or state university extension.
 However, these are not required for admission to the M.A.
 Counseling program.

 Does PAU accept transfer units taken at another university?

 Yes.
 If the classes are similar to courses offered in the PAU program, the student can request to transfer up to 15 units of prior graduate work.
 Prior coursework cannot be more than 5 years old.
 Transfer coursework is evaluated on a case-by-case basis.
 Students must submit a course description and supporting documentation (e.g. a comprehensive syllabus) for each transfer course.
 A Palo Alto University faculty member then reviews the documentation, and either accepts or rejects the course for transfer credit.

-PAU scholarships are not available at the Master's level; However, financial aid is available in the form of student loans.
+PAU fellowships are not available at the Master's level.
+However, financial aid is available in the form of student loans.
 Students need to apply for aid through the Palo Alto University Financial Aid Office to see what aid they are eligible for.

 Can students maintain employment while enrolled in this program?